Window Insert Replacements

 If the windows are not salvageable, it may be time to fully replace all the windows in a home.
 Most newer model windows have been developed to significantly reduce heat loss and improve a home’s energy efficiency.
 (However, if you have a historic home or need to preserve the original windows, it’s best to keep the original windows and find other ways to increase energy efficiency.)

-In 2021, the cost to replace 10 existing 3×5-foot double-hung windows with insulated, low-E, simulated-divided-light vinyl windows with a custom-color exterior finish is $19,385.
+In 2021, the cost to replace 10 existing 3×5-foot double-hung windows with insulated, low-E, simulated-divided-light vinyl windows with a custom-color exterior finish was $19,385.

 In order to completely insulate the home, every single window needs to be replaced.
 This quickly becomes a very expensive commitment with money that would most likely have a bigger impact elsewhere.
 And, it’s unlikely the money spent would ever be recouped through energy savings — at least not for several decades, and most replacement window warranties do not last that long.